torvalds/linux/Documentation/gpu/amdgpu/display/index.rst

 Maintaining the same code base across multiple OSes requires a lot of synchronization effort between repositories and exhaustive validation.
 In the DC case, we maintain a tree to centralize code from different parts.
-The shared repository has integration tests with our Internal Linux CI farm, and we run a comprehensive set of IGT tests in various AMD GPUs/APUs (mostly recent dGPUs and APUs).
+The shared repository has integration tests with our Internal GNU/Linux CI farm, and we run a comprehensive set of IGT tests in various AMD GPUs/APUs (mostly recent dGPUs and APUs).
 Our CI also checks ARM64/32, PPC64/32, and x86_64/32 compilation with DCN enabled and disabled.